KristijanBoshev/terraform-aws-ecs-fargate/README.md

 npm run build          # production bundle in dist/
 ```

 Set `VITE_API_BASE_URL` if the API lives elsewhere.
-The Material UI dashboard lists each endpoint with a trigger button and renders the JSON payload from the latest response.
+The Material UI dashboard lists each endpoint with a trigger button and renders the JSON payload from the latest response (including the persisted history once `/history` is wired up on the UI).